-The traditional Grade 1 opener on the final day of the festival looks to be as hotly contested as ever, with Zanahiyr the early favourite to get day four off to a flyer.
+The traditional Grade 1 opener on the final day of the festival has a small but select field, with Zanahiyr looking to get day four off to a flyer for favourite backers.

-The four-year-old looks set to swerve the Supreme for this one as he looks to build on a hat-trick wins over the Irish Sea.
+The four-year-old has swerved the Supreme for this one as he looks to build on a hat-trick of autumn/winter wins over the Irish Sea.

 Quilixios‘ chances can’t be discounted either.
 He sent out a warning shot for this race on his last outing at Leopardstown, a 5 1/2 L win in the Tattersalls Ireland Spring Juvenile Hurdle.

 Alan King could have a final day winner in waiting if Tritonic can turn on the style in the Triumph.